MSCSHub/MSCSHub/README.md

 Please note that the backend data is shared regardless if you are running locally or in production.
 You will need a MSCS Hub account.

-### Deploying to MSCSHub.com and MSDSHub.com
+### Deploying to MSCSHub.com, MSDSHub.com and MSAIHub.com
-Use the command `npm run deploy` to run the deployment script that will update both MSCSHub.com and MSDSHub.com.
+Use the command `npm run deploy` to run the deployment script that will update for all of MSCSHub.com, MSDSHub.com, MSAIHub.com.
 If you want to see more about what's happening behind the scenes when you run this command, take a look at the `scripts` section of `package.json`.

 ## Documentation
 The documentation for MSCSHub.com is hosted at https://mscshub.github.io/MSCSHub-documentation/.
 This is generated automatically using `compodoc`.
 It works by automatically parsing the files in the codebase and uses the inline comments to create a fully functional website for documentation.